littleneko/PixivDownload/README.md

 * UserWhiteList/UserBlockList: filter illust in your bookmarks, block list will be ignored when white list is not empty.

-All config item will be read from env if not set in config file, the env var name MUST be start with `PIXIV_` and in upper case(env key split by `_`, e.g. `PIXIV_DOWNLOAD_PATH`).
+All config item will be read from env, the env var name MUST be start with `PIXIV_` and in upper case(env key split by `_`, e.g. `PIXIV_DOWNLOAD_PATH`).

 ### Docker